HadeelAwaji/satellite-ai-vision/README.md

 ## 📌 About

-SatelliteAI Vision is a web-based tool for analyzing satellite and aerial imagery using AI.
-It started as a desktop Python/Tkinter application and was upgraded into a fully deployable web app with three AI-powered features accessible through a browser — no installation required.
+SatelliteAI Vision is a personal AI project for analyzing satellite and aerial imagery.
+It began as a desktop Python/Tkinter prototype and was later rebuilt into a deployable web application with three AI-powered features accessible through a browser.

 ---